-Recommended: math placement at pre-calculus or above, or COSC 106.
+Prerequisite: Minimum ACT composite score of 23 or COSC 109 recommended.
 Introduction to the fundamental ideas and techniques of computer science.
 Introductory programming topics such as variables, sequence, selection, repetition, and objects will be covered.
 Students will spend a significant amount of time out of class writing and debugging code in a programming language.